Parcels-code/Parcels/docs/getting_started/tutorial_quickstart.md

 ds_out
 ```

 The 10 particle trajectories are stored along the `trajectory` dimension, and each trajectory contains 25 observations (initial values + 24 hourly timesteps) along the `obs` dimension.
-The [Working with Parcels output tutorial](./tutorial_output.ipynb) provides more detail about the dataset and how to analyse it.
+The [working with Parcels output tutorial](./tutorial_output.ipynb) provides more detail about the dataset and how to analyse it.

 Let's verify that Parcels has computed the advection of the virtual particles!

 ```{code-cell}
 import matplotlib.pyplot as plt